 2. View the list of Power Products and its Self-service Purchase Status:

-Currently Microsoft offers 3 products under power platform.
-If you want to disable the self-service purchase for all three platform you need to execute the cmdlet for each product.
+Currently Microsoft offers 7 products under Self-service purchase.
+If you want to disable the self-service purchase for all seven products, you need to execute the cmdlet for each product.

 To disable self-service purchase for Power Apps